w3c/wai-website/pages/about/groups/apawg.md

 The APA Working Group is chartered until July 2025.

-To learn about the group’s focus, scope and deliverables, see the [APA Working Group Charter](https://www.w3.org/2023/07/apa-wg-charter).
+To learn about the group’s focus, scope, and deliverables, see the [APA Working Group Charter](https://www.w3.org/2023/07/apa-wg-charter).

 ## Current work